pyodide/pyodide/docs/usage/type-conversions.md

 | `await x`                             | `await x`                |
 | `Object.entries(x)`                   |  `repr(x)`               |

+:::{admonition} Memory Usage and PyProxy
+:class: warning
 An additional limitation is that when proxying a Python object into Javascript, there is no way for Javascript to automatically garbage collect the Proxy.
-Therefore, the `PyProxy` must be manually destroyed when passed to Javascript, or the proxied Python object will leak.
+The `PyProxy` must be manually destroyed when passed to Javascript, or the proxied Python object will leak.
 To do this, call `PyProxy.destroy()` on the `PyProxy`, after which Javascript will no longer have access to the Python object.
 If no references to the Python object exist in Python either, then the